faranalytics/js-html-renderer/README.md

 ```

 ### Create the `Symbol` variables and the `Template`.
-Dynamic content will be injected into the `Template` at each `Symbol` on each request.
+Dynamic content will be injected into the `Template` at its respective `Symbol` on each request.
 ```ts
 const $main_content = Symbol('main_content');
 const $title = Symbol('title');